- are vertebrates. This means they have a backbone or spine.

 - regurgitate pellets containing hair, exoskeletons and bones of their prey.

 Baby came to Blandford in 2011 after being abandoned by her parents due to her having juvenile cataracts in both eyes.
 While her cataracts have since cleared up, she still does not have 100% vision and has also become dependent upon humans to take care of her.

-Black Bart (pictured right) was brought to Blandford Nature Center after being hit by a car in Marne, MI in 2010.
-Due to the car accident he is blind in his right eye, and has permanent brain damage.
-With these injuries he is unable to hunt and survive in the wild.
+Black Bart was brought to us after being hit by a car in 2010, leaving him blind in his right eye and now has permanent brain damage.
+With these injuries, he is unable to hunt and survive in the wild.

-The Barred Owl is a “sit and wait” predator.
-They will perch on a tree branch and scan the forest understory for any movement of prey.
+Barred Owls are “sit and wait” predators.
+They will perch on a tree branch and scan the forest for any movement of prey.
 In Michigan, the preferred food choice is deer mice, but they also eat voles, squirrels, and the occasional amphibian or small bird.

-The Barred Owl prefers densely forested areas with large trees for nesting.
-They live mostly on the eastern side of the United States and Canada.
+Barred Owls prefer densely forested areas with large trees for nesting and live mostly on the eastern side of the United States and Canada.
 The Barred Owl can live in a variety of habitats as long as there are enough trees and open areas for hunting.

 - Barred Owls help keep nocturnal small mammal populations in check.

 - The Barred Owl gets its name from the horizontal banding or “barring” pattern around the neck and upper breast area with vertical barring found below.

 This species is a year-round resident in Michigan.
 Currently, there are no threats to Barred Owl populations but instead, their numbers have actually been increasing.